sussman2017.jpg

 She has interviewed Thomas Piketty about income inequality, heard a Yemeni imam justify contraceptive use with Quranic citations, and gotten Jeff Koons to explain why artists should embrace the market.
 She has reported on Polish women who can’t access their own frozen embryos, how abortion politics and the gruesome history of medical experimentation conspired to exclude pregnant people from clinical trials, and the brutal economics of egg freezing.

 She has reported from nearly two dozen countries in the Middle East, South America, Europe, Asia, and North America.
-She lived and worked for five years in the Middle East, logging time in Cairo, Beirut, Istanbul, Damascus, Tunis, Rabat, and Sana’a.
+She lived and worked for five years in the Middle East, spending time in Cairo, Beirut, Istanbul, Damascus, Tunis, Rabat, and Sana’a.
 She was born and raised in New York, enjoys reading and sewing, and is the parent of one outrageously wonderful dog, Stewie.